JannisKohle/RubiksCubeScrambler/README.md

 the new scramble to a list of all your scrambles.
 Before the program shows you the new scramble it generated, it first looks for duplicates in the list.
 After that, you have to reload the window with ```Command-R``` to see the new scramble.
+I will probably change it so that you don't have to reload the App yourself.

 (The probability that there's a duplicate is very low, so you might want to change that in ```code/backend.py``` because if you use the App a lot, it